whatsnoteGB/whatsnotegb.github.io/_posts/2024-02-10-i_see_the_great_escape.md

 * _the wound wont close, i keep on waiting for a sign_
 * _i regret you all the time_
 * _never take advice from someone who's falling apart_
-* _i pictured you with othre girls, in love, then threw up on the street_
+* _i pictured you with other girls, in love, then threw up on the street_
 * _each bar plays our song, nothin has ever felt so wrong_
 * _life is emotionally abusive_
 * _time can't stop me quite like you did_
 * _when the morning came we were cleaning incense off ur vinyl shelf cause we lost track of time again laughing w my feet in your lap like you were my closest friend_
 * _how'd we end up on the floor anyway?_
 * _how the hell did we lose sight of us again?_
-* _i feel you no matter what_
+* _i feel you, no matter what_
 * _when you splashed your wine into me and how the blood rushed into my cheeks so scarlet it was maroon_
 * _and i wake w your memory over me, that's a real fucking legacy to leave_
 * _i should not be left to my own devices, they come with prices and vices, i ended up in crises_